KelvinTegelaar/CIPP/docs/user/usingcipp/teamsonedrivesharepoint/teams.md

 * View Team Information
 * Edit Team

-### List Teams - Current known issues / Limitations
+### List Teams - Known Issues / Limitations

 There are currently no known issues with the List Teams page.
 If you have any issues, [please report this as a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).

 ---